aurelizzety/informatics-book-shop-web-app/README.md

 ## Authors
 KUTIKA project was created by me, [Aurel Izzety](https://www.github.com/aurelizzety).
-For software design and design aspects such as brand style, wireframe, and others, you can view them [Here]().
+For software design and design aspects such as brand style, wireframe, and others, you can view them [here](https://www.behance.net/gallery/177307673/KUTIKA-Informatics-bookshop-web-app-).

 ## Appreciation and Thanks
 Thank you for always being there throughout the process, providing advice, and motivation in the development of kutika project, my dear [@deandrasatriyosetiawan](https://github.com/deandrasatriyosetiawan) 🖤.